-We are meeting at the Techni-pak building in Ruckersville for the Summer!
+We are meeting at the Techni-pak building in Ruckersville!
 There is ample parking in front of the building and we have parking team members posted to direct vehicles and help keep people safe.

 Come early and enjoy a free cup of coffee in our lobby.
 Hang out with others and meet some new friends.
 Served fresh about 30 minutes prior to the start of our Sunday service.

 We are more concerned with people’s hearts than what they are wearing.
 Come just as you are!
 Legacy Church is for everyone.
 Bonus points for Epic Beards.

 Our services include singing and Bible teaching.
 Our music is an act of worship to God; feel free to sit or stand.
 This is followed by a 30 to 45 minute message.

 If you have children (birth to 5th Grade), they can participate in our engaging and safe, gospel-centered Pioneer Kids children's environments during our service.

 We strive to equip students well for life after high school, especially in the areas of their faith life.
 To do so, we have a well rounded approach to Sunday mornings - one which addresses many different areas of growth.

 Visit our information desk in the main lobby